WebAssembly/spec/document/core/valid/conventions.rst

    For the interested reader, a more thorough introduction can be found in respective text books. [#tapl]_

 The proposition that a phrase :math:`A` has a respective type :math:`T` is written :math:`A : T`.
-In general, however, typing is dependent on the context :math:`C`.
+In general, however, typing is dependent on a context :math:`C`.
 To express this explicitly, the complete form is a *judgement* :math:`C \vdash A : T`, which says that :math:`A : T` holds under the assumptions encoded in :math:`C`.